MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/confirm-and-transfer.md

 ## Notes and tips

 - You can also enable **Allow load split during ship confirm** after the load has been created with the **Load template** parameter turned off, but before the loading process has started.
-To do so, navigate to the desired load and on the header view enable the parameter. <!-- KFM: Please clarify the last sentence here. -->
+To do so, navigate to the desired load and on the header view enable the parameter.
 - The **Split quantity to new load** option also works when some of the remaining work headers have a status of **In process**, which means that you can still use the functionality even if workers are already executing the pick orders.
 - If you select **Cancel unfulfilled quantity** while there is remaining work with a status of **Open** or **In progress**, you will get the following error: *Unable to cancel remaining qty for load.
 Work exists for load*.
 - If you select **Cancel unfulfilled quantity** when there is no work remaining (but unreleased load lines are on the load), you will get the following error: *The shipment for load could not be confirmed because the quantity for item exceeds the percentage that is defined for under delivery.* You can avoid this by setting the **Under delivery** percentage on the unreleased load line to 100%.
 This won't move unreleased lines to a new load, but will confirm the current load with under delivery.
 You won't be able to re-release the original order in this case, so you'll have to handle it in some other way.